dmis-lab/ANGEL/README.md

       url={https://arxiv.org/abs/2408.16493},
 }
 ```

+## Acknowledgement
-Some of our code are modified from YuanHongyi's [GenBioEL](https://github.com/Yuanhy1997/GenBioEL) work.
+Parts of the code are modified from [GenBioEL](https://github.com/Yuanhy1997/GenBioEL).
+We appreciate the authors for making GenBioEL open-sourced.